Koredotcom/docs/docs/xo/getting-started/xo-platform-overview.md

     Key Services

-    * **Life Cycle Management**: Tools for managing the lifecycle of apps and services, including versioning, publishing, and collaboration.
+    * Life Cycle Management: Tools for managing the lifecycle of apps and services, including versioning, publishing, and collaboration.
-    * **Multi-lingual Support**: Offers support for multiple languages.
+    * Multi-lingual Support: Offers support for multiple languages.
-    * **Pre-built Integrations**: Provides ready-to-use integrations with other systems.
+    * Pre-built Integrations: Provides ready-to-use integrations with other systems.
-    * **Generative AI**: Utilizes generative AI across the Platform.
+    * Generative AI: Utilizes generative AI across the Platform.
-    * **Omnichannel**: Ensures a seamless experience across various communication channels.
+    * Omnichannel: Ensures a seamless experience across various communication channels.

     [Learn more about Common Services :octicons-arrow-right-24:](../app-settings/app-profile.md)